Living with Chronic Pain

 5 of the Most Frequently Asked Questions about Pain Management

 Since others can’t feel the pain you are experiencing, it is vital for them to know the role they have in assisting you to manage your pain.
-Learn about coping, support, and improved communication techniques that can help others understand and empathize with your situation.
+Learn about coping, support, and improved communication techniques that you can use to help others understand and empathize with your situation.
 Acknowledging the symptoms and emotions that you experience throughout your journey will help the healing process.

 He or she may also ask you to provide a blood test and get medical images after the physical and history exam is over.
-This will help to tailor a holistic treatment plan that is individualized according to the patient’s need.
+This will help to tailor a treatment plan that is individualized according to the individual’s need.
 The plan can include possible procedures, medications, physical therapy, and help with emotions.